rasmusab/bayes.js/README.md

-# bayes.js
+# bayes.js - MCMC and Bayes in the browser

-A small toy javascript MCMC framework that can be used fit Bayesian models in the browser.
+bayes.js A small toy javascript MCMC framework that can be used fit Bayesian models in the browser.
 I call it "toy" because I would use it for fun, but not in production...

 The two major files are: